 As is true for the other tracks in the University Honors College, Performing and Literary Arts is not a major, but a distinct set of courses that adds breadth to, and reinforces, a student's interests.
-With the approval of the Track Director, students select five courses to assist them in both the preparation of the creative project and the written portion of their theses.
-Two of the five courses will be the PLA Thesis courses in the student's final year.
-During these courses, students will develop and complete their projects and will formally present their work.
+Students take five Honors courses in total.
+With the approval of the Track Director, students select three courses to assist them in both the preparation of the creative project and the written portion of their theses.
+These are generally taken in the junior year.
+Two of the five courses include the PLA Thesis courses taken during the student's final year in the track.
+In these courses, students will develop and complete their projects and will formally present their work.